 - The food and drink: With such a long coastline, Portugal has a great selection of fish and seafood right on its doorstep.
 Its wines are not too shabby, either.
 Portugal has many native wine grapes in its vineyards and is home to the famous fortified wine known as port.
 You can enjoy some unique gastronomical delicacies in Portugal, such as pastéis de nata (a delicious custard tart), pastéis de bacalhau (cod fishcakes) and alheira de mirandela (a type of smoked sausage).

-- The towns: Portugal has lots of gorgeous characterful towns, villages and cities.
+- The towns: Living in Portugal means that you can set up home in one of its gorgeous characterful towns, villages or cities.
 Places like Évora and Guimarães are full of historic remnants, winding cobbled streets and colourful buildings, making them charming places to visit or wonderful places to call home.

 - The festivals: Portugal knows how to celebrate, with towns and cities across the country putting on street festivals for various occasions.
 These include the Santos festivals that mark Saints’ Days in June.
 The biggest festivals are found in Lisbon and Porto, where there is lots of eating, drinking and merrymaking in streets decorated in bright colours.